Dnipro: Rail

 The city is a large railway junction, with many daily trains running to and from Eastern Europe and on domestic routes within Ukraine.

 There are two railway terminals, Dnipro Holovnyi (main station) and Dnipro Lotsmanska (south station).

 Two express passenger services run each day between Kyiv and Dnipro under the name 'Capital Express'.
 Other daytime services include suburban trains to towns and villages in the surrounding Dnipropetrovsk Oblast.
 Most long-distance trains tend to run at night to reduce the amount of daytime hours spent travelling by each passenger.

 Domestic connections exist between Dnipro and Kyiv, Lviv, Odesa, Ivano-Frankivsk, Truskavets, Kharkiv and many other smaller Ukrainian cities, while international destinations include, among others the Bulgarian seaside resort of Varna.
 Following the 2022 Russian invasion of Ukraine all railway connection between Ukraine and Belarus were axed.
 Meaning that the pre-war international destinations to Minsk in Belarus, Moscow's Kursky Station and Saint Petersburg's Vitebsky Station in Russia and Baku—the capital of Azerbaijan—are no longer in service.

 Aviation

 The city is served by Dnipro International Airport and is connected to European and Middle Eastern cities with daily flights.
 It is located 15 km southeast from the city centre.
 A Russian attack on 10 April 2022 completely destroyed the airport and the infrastructure nearby.

 Water transportation

 The city has a river port located on the left bank of the Dnieper.
 There is also a railway freight station.

 Education

 Oles Honchar National University is one of the leading establishments of higher education in Ukraine.
-It was founded in 1918.

 There are 163 educational institutions among them schools, gymnasiums and boarding schools.
 For children of pre-school age there are 174 institutions, also a lot of out-of -school institutions such as centre of out-of-school work.
 Eighty-seven institutions that are recognized on all Ukrainian and regional levels.

 In a survey in June–July 2017, adult respondents reported the following educational levels: